Market

 Short-term incentives are designed to encourage buyers to make immediate purchases of a product/service.

 Sales promotion techniques in business studies refer to various strategies and activities implemented by businesses to stimulate sales, attract customers, and promote their products or services.
-These techniques are designed to create immediate customer interest and encourage purchasing behavior.
+These techniques are designed to create immediate customer interest and encourage purchasing behaviour.
 Here are some commonly used sales promotion techniques:

 1. Coupons and Discounts: Offering coupons or discounts on products or services is a popular sales promotion technique.
 This involves providing customers with a price reduction or a specific discount code that they can use during their purchase.
 Coupons and discounts can attract new customers, encourage repeat purchases, and create a sense of urgency.